WXTK

 WXTK (95.1 FM; "Newsradio 95 WXTK") is a commercial radio station licensed to West Yarmouth, Massachusetts, and serving Cape Cod.
-It has a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on Barnstable Road in Hyannis, while the transmitter is on Radio Lane in Yarmouth.
+It has a news/talk format and is owned by iHeartMedia, Inc. The studios and offices are on Barnstable Road in Hyannis, while the transmitter is on Radio Lane in Yarmouth.
 WXTK is the direct descendant of Cape Cod's first commercial radio station, WOCB.

-Weekdays begin with a simulcast of The Jim Polito Show from co-owned WTAG Worcester.
+Weekdays begin with a simulcast of The Jim Polito Show from co-owned WTAG in Worcester.
 Polito is followed by a local show hosted by Ed Lambert.
 The rest of the weekday schedule is from syndicated conservative talk shows: The Clay Travis and Buck Sexton Show, the Boston-based Howie Carr Show, The Sean Hannity Show and Coast to Coast AM with George Noory.
 Weekends feature shows on health, money, real estate, home repair, law, travel, gardening, technology and classic radio shows on Sunday nights.
 Weekend hosts include Kim Komando, Paul Parent, Rich Valdés, Rudy Maxa and Somewhere in Time with Art Bell.
 WXTK broadcasts New England Patriots football and Boston Bruins hockey games.
 Most hours begin with world and national news from Fox News Radio.

 History

 Forerunner WOCB (AM)

 WXTK is the direct descendant of Cape Cod's first commercial radio station, WOCB.
 The AM radio station WOCB first signed on the air on October 2, 1940.
 It was originally owned by the Cape Cod Broadcasting Company.
 It originally operated at 1210 kHz, but moved to 1240 in 1941 as a result of the North American Regional Broadcasting Agreement (NARBA).

 WOCB shut down in May 1943 after running out of money, resulting in its license being canceled by the FCC on November 30.
 E. Anthony and Sons, owner of WNBH in New Bedford and publisher of the New Bedford Standard-Times and the Cape Cod Standard-Times, bought the station's equipment and relaunched WOCB under a new license on May 6, 1944, as an affiliate of the NBC Blue Network.
-WOCB carried the Blue Network's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+WOCB carried the Blue Network's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 WOCB stayed with the Blue Network as it became ABC.
 When ABC broke into four sub-networks in 1968, WOCB AM and FM became affiliated with ABC's American Entertainment Network.